matatk/audiochart/README.md

 Development
 ------------

 A Gruntfile is provided to run the tests and automate things like linting and minification.
 [Unit tests can be run in-browser](http://matatk.agrip.org.uk/audiochart/test/) or via the Gruntfile, printing output to the terminal.
+You can also view the [test coverage details](http://matatk.agrip.org.uk/audiochart/test/coverage/).

 Development is carried out in a [test-driven](http://en.wikipedia.org/wiki/Test-driven_development) manner.
 The `pre-commit` hook can be used to ensure only code that passes tests is committed.
 You can make a symlink from the `.git/hooks/` directory to it and it'll be run before you are asked for a commit message.